ckoppula199/Bash-Shell-Clone/README.md

 ## Features

-The bash clone is capable of backquotes, IO redirection, command sequences and piping
+The bash clone is capable of command substitution, IO redirection, command sequences and piping

 ## Commands